 - Don’t engage in settlement talk.
 It’s important that you only discuss the details of the incident with police or other emergency personnel, along with your insurance claims team.

 - Take notes, witness testimonials and photographs.
-The more information you have on what happened, the better.
+The more information you have on what happened, the easier it will be to file a business claim when you call your insurer.
 Document everything in full detail, including the date, time and location.
 Gather contact information from all those present at the time of the incident.
 If you have a camera or your smartphone handy, take photographs and videos of the scene.

 - Call your insurer.
 Once you’ve done everything you can to manage the situation, it’s important to take all the information you collected and contact your insurer.
 They will put the claims process in motion, and they can also provide further advice on next steps, too.
 If you’re a TruShield Insurance customer, call 1.855.629.1213 or visit www.trushieldinsurance.ca/claims